-This policy document provides coverage criteria for Genetic Testing for Immune, Autoimmune, and Rheumatoid Disorders.
+This policy document provides criteria for Genetic Testing for Immune, Autoimmune, and Rheumatoid Disorders.
 Please refer to:

-- Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for coverage criteria related to genetic disorders that affect multiple organ systems - Genetic Testing: General Approach to Genetic Testing for coverage criteria related to immune disorders not specifically addressed in the policy reference table.
+- Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to genetic disorders that affect multiple organ systems - Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to immune disorders not specifically addressed in the policy reference table.